Participation of diverse human resources 1 (Women)

 Strategic personnel changes for clerical staff

-To give female employees who joined the company in narrowly defined clerical positions a chance to develop their careers as regular positions, we are advertising positions internally and using the FA system to strategically expand their areas of work to include the customer counseling center, robotics-related business, and other departments that have traditionally hired men, as well as new businesses.
+To give female employees who joined the company in narrowly defined clerical positions a chance to develop their careers as regular positions, we are advertising positions internally and using the FA system to strategically expand their areas of work to include the customer counseling center, and other departments that have traditionally hired men, as well as new businesses.

 This is not only expanding the employees’ career paths, but being able to experience customer satisfaction is also increasing their motivation.